Ask a doctor about a prescription for ORAMORPH 20 mg/ml ORAL SOLUTION

 Remember to take your medication.

-If you estimate that the action of this medication is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of this medication is too strong or too weak, tell your doctor or pharmacist.

 It should be administered orally, as indicated by your doctor.

-Use in adults and adolescents 13 years and older)
+Use in adults and adolescents 13 years and older

-The usual initial dose of morphine sulfate is 10 - 20 mg, corresponding to 8 - 16 dropsor 0.5 - 1 mlof oral solution, administered every 4 - 6 hours.
+The usual initial dose of morphine sulfate is 10-20 mg, corresponding to 8-16 drops or 0.5-1 ml of oral solution, administered every 4-6 hours.

 Use in children

-The maximum dose is 5 - 10 mg of morphine sulfate,corresponding to 4 - 8 drops or 0.25 - 0.5 ml of oral solution,administered every 4 hours.
+The maximum dose is 5-10 mg of morphine sulfate, corresponding to 4-8 drops or 0.25-0.5 ml of oral solution, administered every 4 hours.

 Use in patients over 65 years old

-The dose may be increased under medical supervision depending on the severity of the pain and the patient's previous history of analgesic requirements.
+The dose may be increased under medical supervision depending on the severity of the pain and the patient's previous analgesic requirements.
 An increase in doses to control pain generally does not imply the development of tolerance.

 The duration of treatment required by each patient is variable depending on the persistence of pain.
 Your doctor will indicate the duration of your treatment with this medication.
 Do not stop treatment before.